 Step outside, and you’ll find numerous dental clinics lining the street.
-Yes, every year, many BDS graduates (Bachelor of Dental Surgery), open traditional clinical practices, yet often struggle to succeed in this competitive field.
-While some pursue further higher studies, moves to abroad, many female dental doctors choose to settle at home without pursuing a job, others explore alternative career paths that better align with their interests and goals.
-Non-clinical roles offer a promising alternative, providing higher salaries, improved work-life balance, work-from-home opportunities for female dental doctors, and enhanced professional reputation.
+Yes, every year, many BDS graduates (Bachelor of Dental Surgery) open traditional clinical practices, yet often struggle to succeed in this competitive field.
+While some pursue further higher studies, move abroad, many female dental doctors choose to settle at home without pursuing a job, and others explore alternative career paths that better align with their interests and goals.
+Non-clinical roles offer a promising alternative, providing higher salaries, improved work-life balance, work-from-home opportunities for female dental doctors, doctors whose interests do not lie in patient care and enhanced professional reputation.
 This leads to the all-important question: “What to do after BDS?”

 In this blog, we’ll look at a few fulfilling work opportunities outside of clinical practice.
 CareerInPharma can assist you in finding the ideal professional fit that will help you improve your career.